CybersecurityHow to Secure Your Home Wi-Fi Network: A Complete Step-by-Step Guide

 Change the DNS settings in your router under the WAN or Internet Settings section to apply protection across all connected devices.
 If you are using a VPN for additional protection, check out our free vs. paid VPN comparison to choose the best option.

-Complete Wi-Fi Security Checklist
+What Is the Complete Wi-Fi Security Checklist?

 Use this checklist to make sure you have applied every security step: